 This yearlong course (see Civil Procedure I) is a survey of the procedures regulating the litigation of civil disputes.
 Civil Procedure II covers elements of pleading, joinder of parties and claims, discovery, functions of court and jury, verdicts, post-judgment motions, and appeal.
-The major focus is on the Federal Rules of Civil Procedure.
+The main focus is the Federal Rules of Civil Procedure although comparisons will be made to the California Rules of Civil Procedure when they are materially different.
 Prerequisite: Civil Procedure I